dmckinnon/dmckinnon.github.io/_posts/2022-08-17-The-Witch-Kings-Flail.markdown

 ### Mock up and materials
 A quick comment about materials: this was mostly ad-hoc.
 My style is to figure out a broad idea at the start, and then sort out smaller details as time and project progresses, so I'm not locked into many tiny cascading decisions from the start.

 First things first, let's get a good look at this thing, and figure out how big I should make it.
 I watched [several](https://www.youtube.com/watch?v=dQ_-rmuPZC4&t=77s&ab_channel=jullingen) [clips](https://www.youtube.com/watch?v=ZAO4t8672hc&ab_channel=Baronessa) from the film and behind the scenes over and over, frame by frame, to get an idea for the size, using people as a comparison.
-Eg. Peter Jackson is 5'7", and look at how big the spiky chunk is next to him - hat gives a good idea for size.
+Eg. Peter Jackson is 5'7", and look at how big the spiky chunk is next to him - that gives a good idea for size.

 ![First attempt](/assets/pete.jpg){: .center}